mahsa-lotfi92/trip-extraction/README.md

 #Run

 To run the project, in the root of projects, call:

     python extract_trips.py file_name

 where file_name is the name of the file which contains waypoints.
+The file should be placed at the root of project.